 The emergency call was answered by MS Noordam.
 When the ship arrived, one of its tender boats was used to offload the boat’s 40 passengers plus 1 park ranger.
 The disabled boat was then towed to Juneau AK for repairs.

 The ship’s tender boat offloaded the tourists at Bartlett Cove (at the Glacier Bay’s entrance) and joined the cruise ship, which continued to the next scheduled call port Ketchikan AK.

 (law news) On December 16, 2014, Broward County police arrested a 42-year-old male crew.
-The man (of Indonesian origin) worked on the ship as auditor.
+The man (of Indonesian origin) worked on the ship as an auditor.
 He was charged with grand theft for stealing from the ship USD 10,200 in cash.
 The embezzlement was reported in November 2014, with a total of 11 separate thefts committed between November 3 and 13.

 On August 25, 2014, at ~3 am, the Captain informed via the PA system that a fire incident occurred in the incinerator room.
 It was extinguished after ~1 hour.

 On October 30, 2013, passengers reported a small fire broke out in the Lido buffet restaurant (midship-aft on Deck 9).
 The incident occurred at ~10:30 am, while the ship was docked in port.
 The Captain announced via the PA system that the fire alarm was not a drill and that all crew should stand by.
 The Lido restaurant’s entrance was blocked, so passengers had to eat around the swimming pool.

 In January 2010, the ship reported on itinerary Jan 4-14, a total of 38 passengers suffered the Norovirus symptoms.
 Because the required by the CDC threshold of 3% infected was not reached, the incident was not reported as an outbreak.